rust-lang/rust-forge/src/compiler/reviews.md

 ### The PR is very large and complicated
 Reviewers are **not** expected to stomach PRs that are very large and complicated.
-It is expected from contributors to split their work to make a review feasable, for example a series of more digestible PRs which are individually more logically self-contained.
+It is expected from contributors to split their work to make a review feasible, for example a series of more digestible PRs which are individually more logically self-contained.
 In general, before submitting large impact changes, it is expected the contributor to have discussed the design previously with the relevant team(s) so it is contributor's duty to reference such discussions.